wmcneil/bolt_documentation/wiki/WhoIsWho.md

 #### Client

-A client is normally anyone who is not connected to the game who is not considered to be the Server.
+A client is normally anyone who is connected to the game who is not considered to be the Server.
 In short every remote connection from the Server is a Client.

 #### Connection